-This year’s Stand-Down is Set.
-14th – 18th, 2020.
+This year’s Stand-Down is May 3-7, 2021.
 Please participate safely by joining a virtual event, holding your own, or practicing safe social distancing on the job site.
 Check out the 2020 Stand-Down Plan for ideas, with more information coming soon for 2021.

 What is the National Safety Stand-Down?

 The Stand-Down was originally conceived by OSHA in 2014 as part of the National Campaign to Prevent Falls in Construction to raise awareness surrounding the severity of fall hazards in construction and the importance of preventing them.
 In a construction setting, the term “safety stand-down” is used to describe a wide variety of activities where normal work is paused and the entire site focuses on a particular safety issue.
 While some employers may use stand-downs to call attention to specific hazards present on their site as an intervention, the Campaign has adopted the use of the stand-down to draw attention to fall hazards in a nation-wide week-long event.
 It’s an opportunity for employers to pause work and have a conversation with workers about fall hazards, protective methods, and the company’s safety policies, goals and expectations.
 This should also be an opportunity for workers to talk to management about fall hazards they see.